-Now is the time most critical to make sure that the nursing and NMT groups work together to ensure that we have enough health-care providers to serve the growing population of patients who are going to require theranostics treatments.
-The list of available theranostics today includes thyroid cancer, neuroendocrine tumors, and prostate cancer, and this list will grow significantly with time, as other imaging therapy radionuclide packages come to market.
-Just recently, an analysis from McKinsey and co. found a potential shortage of 200,000-450,000 nurses not available for patient care in the short-term (3).
-The same analysis mentioned that by 2025, there could be a shortage of nurses of half a million throughout the United States.
+Now is the time most critical to make sure that the nursing and nuclear medicine technologist groups work together to assure that we have enough healthcare providers to serve the growing population of patients who are going to require theranostics treatments.
+The list of available theranostics today includes thyroid cancer, neuroendocrine tumors, prostate cancer; and this list will grow significantly with time, as other imaging-therapy radionuclide packages come to market.
+Just recently, an analysis from McKinsey and company found a potential shortage of 200,000 to 450,000 nurses not available for patient care in the short-term.
+The same analysis mentioned that by 2025, there could be half a million shortage of nurses throughout the United States.

 Today, our nursing partners play a pivotal collaborative role in the provision of theranostics therapy, where much of the patient management and appropriate adjunctive medications for therapy are administered by nurses.
-The shortfall of nurses puts a larger strain on our health-care system and the provision of theranostics, as nurses may not be available to support the NMTs and authorized users to provide patients with this incredibly important therapy.
-Therefore, the SNMMI-TS Advocacy Committee feels that a focus on NMT training and further evaluation and possible expansion of the NMT curriculum to include all components of theranostics are crucial.
-Furthermore, developing a collaborative training process with the nursing professionals is essential to make sure that theranostics will have enough health-care personnel to provide this essential patient therapy and that NMTs can safely and effectively participate in all components of theranostics care delivery.
+The shortfall of nurses puts a larger strain on our healthcare system and the provision of theranostics, as nurses may not be available to support the nuclear medicine technologists and authorized users to provide patients with this incredibly important therapy.
+Therefore, the SNMMI-TS Advocacy Committee feels that a focus on nuclear medicine technologist training and further evaluation and possible expansion of the Nuclear Medicine Technologist curriculum to include all components of theranostics is crucial.
+Furthermore, developing a collaborative training process with the nursing professionals is essential to make sure that theranostics will have enough healthcare personnel to provide this patient essential therapy, and NMTs can safely and effectively participate in all components of theranostics care delivery.

 Another important member of the nuclear medicine care team is the Nuclear Medicine Advanced Associate (NMAA).
-The NMAA is a master's level and board-certified professional who serves as a physician extender or midlevel provider with specialization in all areas of nuclear medicine.
-The NMAA performs duties and responsibilities in a manner consistent with our mission, values, guiding principles, and American Heart Association/NMTCB service standards within the scope of an NMAA practice (4).
-In the theranostics setting (as in diagnostics), NMAAs work under the supervision of a licensed physician and serve as an adjunct between the physician and other health-care professionals (including NMTs) to enhance patient care.
+The NMAA is a master's level and board certified professional that serves as a physician extender or mid-level provider with specialization in all areas of Nuclear Medicine.
+The NMAA performs duties and responsibilities in a manner consistent with our mission, values, guiding principles and AHA/NMTCB service standards within the scope of an NMAA practice.
+In the theranostics setting (as in diagnostics), NMAAs work under the supervision of a licensed physician and serve as an adjunct between the physician and other healthcare professionals (including NMTs) to enhance patient care.